 You’re not just limited to fly fishing caddis patterns for smaller trout and grayling.
 We love to use this fly for fly fishing steelhead and have had a lot of success.

-Here’s what you need to tie a Caddis:
+Here’s what you need to tie an Elk Hair Caddis:

 - Hook: Dry fly hook in sizes 10-20